atomisthq/docs/docs/automations/quick-start.md

 information you have requested about the event.

 In this example, we implement an event automation that responds to select commits pushed to a repository.
-First, using a [GraphQL][gql] _subscription_ we define the type of event we want to be notified about.
+First, using a [GraphQL subscription][subscription] we define the type of event we want to be notified about.

 ```typescript
 const Subscription = `